Skip to main content

 RELATED: Wegovy vs. Trulicity: Differences, similarities & side effects

-SGLT2 inhibitors are relatively expensive, so do not expect to save a lot by switching from Trulicity.
+Brand-name SGLT2 inhibitors, like Jardiance, may be costly, but generic versions may be available that could help you save money if you switch from Trulicity.
 Jardiance and other SGLT2 members also have certain adverse effects that could keep you from picking them.
-For example, they are associated with a risk of genital yeast infections and urinary tract infection.
+For example, they are associated with an increased risk of genital yeast and urinary tract infections.

 RELATED: Is it safe to take Trulicity and metformin together?